Jonathan Moffett: The Jacksons

 Moffett's professional career initially started with the Jacksons.
 In 1979, through serendipity, he came across the Jacksons' musical director, James McField, who told him they were auditioning for a new drummer.
 Though the final auditions were that day, they extended it for him, knowing how eager he was to play for the group.
 According to an article by Robyn Flans in Drummer Magazine in September 1984, Moffett said:

 He [McField] called that night and the audition was set for the next day.
 I was familiar with their songs [the Jacksons'] because I had grown up with their music, yet I didn't know everything about the music...After we finished a few songs, they pulled me aside and said they'd let me know something soon.
 That evening, I got the call and they said they wanted me to join the group.
 It was just a miracle.

 His first major tour was the Destiny Tour (1979–1980).
-After his first show with the group, Michael Jackson was in awe by Moffett's ability to keep up with his dancing, always accenting his dance moves, which gave his dancing more power and prominence.
-He also used his "one-handed cymbal catch" frequently, in which Moffett explained to Zildjian:
+He used his "one-handed cymbal catch" frequently, in which Moffett explained to Zildjian:

 With the Jacksons, I'll use it to accent certain moments before the vocal chorus.
 OR when Michael makes a move and stops real quick, I'll accent that with a catch.
 You've got to do it fast and drop back into the rhythm without breaking time.

 He proceeded to perform on the Triumph Tour in 1981, which Rolling Stone later named as one of the best 25 tours of 1967 to 1987.
 Epic decided to have one of the shows from the tour recorded due to its immense popularity and success.
 Moffett also drummed around the United States and Canada for the record-breaking and famous Victory Tour (1984), where he met Madonna backstage who asked him to drum for her upcoming Virgin Tour (1985).
 The Victory Tour promoted Michael Jackson's albums Off the Wall (1979) and Thriller (1982) and was promoted by Don King.
 Moffett performed with Eddie Van Halen, who made a few special appearances on some of the shows playing "Beat It" on guitar.
 Prince complimented Moffett after many shows with the Jacksons (and did the same seeing him live with other artists).
 He'd nod his head, smile, and say, "That was bad, you're bad."